Client: Center for the Collaborative Classroom

-The goal of this project was to design a student-facing tablet app to make word practice more fun and engaging.
-In addition to their Being a Reader™ classroom lessons, this app provides students with additional word practice games such as:
+Project Objectives: The goal of this project was to design a student-facing tablet app to make word practice more fun and engaging.
+In addition to Being a Reader™ classroom lessons, this app provides students with additional word practice games such as: Build That Word! where players build words using a set of letter tiles, and Sort It Out! that includes both closed and open sorting games.

 Illustrations are by Michael Wertz.